-Our Emergency Shelter on Anderson’s Quay, in the heart of Cork’s city centre, provides round-the-clock temporary accommodation, care and one-to one support for 44 people everyday.
+Our Emergency Shelter on Anderson’s Quay, in the heart of Cork’s city centre, provides round-the-clock temporary accommodation, care and one-to one support for 47 people everyday.
 Our emergency shelter supports men and women over 18 years of age.
 It is fully occupied every night.
 In response to an increase in the number of people sleeping rough towards the end of 2012, we added an additional three temporary beds, bringing the total to 47.
 All 47 beds have been occupied every night since.
-Throughout 2015 however the Shelter accommodated an average of 50 people per night – the need for emerency accommodation is so great that we try to accommodate as many people as is safe to do so.
+In 2017, we introduced a new Winter Night Shelter which provided an additional 15 extra emergency beds.
+The Shelter accommodated an average of 57 people per night – the need for emergency accommodation is so great that we try to accommodate as many people as is safe to do so.

 People staying at our Emergency Shelter are among the most marginalised, vulnerable and excluded people in Cork.

 People become homeless for a variety of different reasons.
 For many, homelessness is the result of a brief crisis in their lives.
 With the right supports, they can be, and are, assisted out of homelessness quickly.
 For some people homelessness occurs because of a culmination of multiple crises over a long period.
 People become overwhelmed by this series of personal crises and problems, many of which can be outside their control.
 They build up over time – sometimes years, until that final crisis moment that triggers homelessness.

 “There was a lot of people trying to get into the Emergency Shelter.
 It caused a lot of friction between us who were homeless…it was very stressful to see others getting in and you being left out.” – ‘Jenny’